A new way to invest in early-stage companies

 Are there restrictions on selling or transferring purchased shares?

 Investments made through Netcapital do not trade in the public markets, and are thus illiquid with reselling restrictions.
 Applicable restrictions depend on whether the shares you purchased were sold in a 4(a)(6) offering or a 506(c) offering and whether or not a buyer is an accredited investor.
+Shares sold in a 506(c) offering are currently not eligible for transfer on the STP.

 Investors are permitted to sell securities to any of the 6 types of eligible buyers: